alannchang/reach-mastermind2024/README.md

 - Input/data validation using Pydantic
 - Error handling
 - API documentation (SwaggerUI/ReDoc)
-- A separate server, or "number_factory", that generates random numbers using the random.org API, stores them in a database for use, and automatically replenishes the database when supply gets low.
+- A separate "number_factory" server that generates random numbers using the random.org API, stores them in a database for use, and automatically replenishes the database when supply gets low.